Carol Channing: Personal life

-In September 1956, "Immediately following the entry of the divorce decree" from Carson, Channing married her manager and publicist Charles Lowe.
-In 1960, Carson's parental rights were severed due to his abandonment, and his and Channing's son took his stepfather's surname.
+In September 1956, "immediately following the entry of the divorce decree" from Carson, Channing married her manager and publicist Charles Lowe.
+In 1960, Carson's parental rights to the couple's son were severed due to his abandonment, and his and Channing's son took his stepfather's surname.
 As the judge stated, "The differences in environment and miles would result in a gross injustice in itself to the child, who at this very tender stage does not even know what his real father looks like.
 He probably doesn't even realize that the present husband of Mrs. Channing is not his father."
 Channing Lowe publishes his cartoons as Chan Lowe.
 Channing filed for divorce from Lowe in 1998, but her estranged husband died before the divorce was finalized.

-After Lowe's death and until shortly before her fourth marriage, the actress's companion was Roger Denny, an interior decorator.
+After Lowe's death and until shortly before her fourth marriage, Channing's companion was Roger Denny, an interior designer.

-In 2003, while recording the audiobook of her autobiography Just Lucky, I Guess, at VideoActive Productions, NYC, produced and directed by Steve Garrin, she rekindled her romance with her junior high school sweetheart, Harry Kullijian, and they married on May 10, 2003.
+In 2003, while recording the audiobook of her autobiography Just Lucky, I Guess, at VideoActive Productions, NYC, produced and directed by Steve Garrin, Channing rekindled her romance with her junior high school sweetheart, Harry Kullijian, and they married on May 10, 2003.
 They later performed at their old junior high school in a benefit for the school.
 They also promoted arts education in California schools through their Dr. Carol Channing and Harry Kullijian Foundation.
-The couple resided in both Modesto, California, and Rancho Mirage, California.
+They resided in both Modesto, California, and Rancho Mirage, California.
+They would also spent some of their time in Palm Springs.
 Harry Kullijian died on December 26, 2011, the eve of his 92nd birthday.

+Diet

 Channing had unique dietary habits.
 In 1978, she said she had not eaten restaurant food in 15 years and preferred only organic food.
-When invited to restaurants, she would bring several sealed containers with her own food, such as zucchine or chopped celery, and simply ask for an empty plate and glass.
-For dessert, she would eat seeds.
+When invited to restaurants, she brought several sealed containers with her own food, such as zucchini or chopped celery, and simply asked for an empty plate and glass.
+For dessert, she ate seeds.
 By 1995, Channing had resumed eating food served by restaurants.
-However, she would not drink alcoholic beverages of any sort.
-Channing was a survivor of ovarian cancer.
+However, she did not drink alcoholic beverages of any kind.

+Channing was a Christian Scientist and a survivor of ovarian cancer.

+Death and tributes

-Channing died from natural causes on January 15, 2019, at her home in Rancho Mirage, California, at the age of 97.
-On January 16, the lights on Broadway were dimmed in honor of Channing.
+Channing died from natural causes on January 15, 2019, at her home in Rancho Mirage, California, at the age of 97, 16 days before her 98th birthday.
+On January 16, 2019, the lights on Broadway were dimmed in her honor.
 A crowd congregated outside the St. James Theatre, as it had also been the anniversary of the opening of the original Broadway production of Hello, Dolly!.
-Her ashes were sprinkled between the Curran Theatre and the Geary Theater in San Francisco.
+Betty Buckley dedicated the January 15, 2019 performance of the national tour of the revival of Hello, Dolly! in San Diego to Channing following her death.
+Channing's ashes were scattered between the Curran Theatre and the Geary Theater in San Francisco.